cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

 #### Task 3: Check the output

 1. Navigate to newly created Resource Group and click the Traffic Manager **Lab-09-TM**
-2. On the overview page you will see 2 Endpoints
+2. On the overview page you will see 2 Endpoints.
+Ensure that Onprem is Online, and Migrated is Degraded.

     | Name | Status | Monitor Status |
     | --- | --- |--- |